-I’m hooked on outdoor adventure thanks to my girlfriend.
+I’m hooked on outdoor adventure.
 I train for and compete in triathlons and do pretty much any type of similar event or outdoor activity – hiking, mountain biking, endurance races, adventure races, distance running, etc.

-I go to the movies almost every weekend with my girlfriend, and I watch San Francisco Giants baseball games and University of Texas athletics.
-I also spend a lot of time entertaining our two dogs, watching live music, exploring Austin’s food scene and travelling.
+I go to the movies almost every weekend, and I watch San Francisco Giants baseball games and University of Texas athletics.
+I also spend a lot of time entertaining my dog, watching live music, exploring Austin’s food scene, and travelling.

 5. What song best describes you?